rhymeswithzion/rwz-test/README.md

 ### How to get involved

 This website is built openly and is inclusive to all, enabling many ways for you to get involved.
 Whether you are an art-lover, creative, developer, or designer, rhymes with zion is an inclusive space for collaboration.
 The main way to get involved is to contribute, whether it be providing content by becoming a [curator](#curate) or [individual submissions](#submissions).
 If you are not interested in contributing content, you can still get involved through providing [feedback](#feedback) which will help continuously improve your experience.
-If generating content or feedback forms are not your thing but you still want to get involved, there are plenty [other ways to support]
+If generating content or feedback forms are not your thing but you still want to get involved, there are plenty [other ways to support](#other-ways-to-support).

 ### Curate